shi-ang/SurvivalEVAL/.github/pull_request_template.md

 ## Fixes

 List the issue fixes that are covered in this pull request.
-Please ensure to also select them in the `development` section.

 1. Fix # ...
 2. Fix # ...